 #3.
 Call your provider to check for issues.

 If you keep getting this message when calling almost all the people on your dial list, then there might be something wrong with your faulty SIM card.
-In this case, you might want to contact your network carrier to make sure your SIM card is working properly.
+In this case, you might want to contact your network carrier to make sure your SIM card is working properly, or your number may be hidden.
 If not, ask them to reactivate or give you a new one.

 It can be frustrating when getting the “This number is no longer in service” text, but it’s important that you need to be courteous and not reply with a nasty message.
 There is no perfect solution to this problem.
 However, above are some suggestions that can be used to handle this issue.